 Refreshing the house, stocking up on supplies, and breathing fresh air into the daily schedule will feel so good when completed!
 There’s one more very important job for you to do, though.
 Rest.

 The work we do is honorable, hard, and holy.
-The tasks before us and those behind us can drain us of much of what we have.
+The tasks before us and those behind us can drain us from much of what we have.
 We tend to kick ourselves more over what we didn’t finish than appreciate the ongoing investment we’re making in our children.

 Homeschool momma, you need a little time for yourself.
-Time to pray, time to soak up encouragement and wisdom, time to read books and blogs that feed your soul.
+Time to pray, time to soak up encouragement and wisdom, and time to read books and blogs that feed your soul.
 Whether it’s a weekly, moms-only coffee date or a single afternoon spent in the pages of a novel while the kids run through a sprinkler, the summer is as much for your rest and rejuvenation as it is for the children.

 Invest in you.
 Pour into you.
-Don’t just spend time preparing yourself as a homeschool mom, but take advantage of the opportunity to grow as a whole person, a child of God, a wife, a friend.
+Don’t just spend time preparing yourself as a homeschool mom, but take advantage of the opportunity to grow as a whole person, a child of God, a wife, and a friend.
 Pursue your hobbies, seek direction in prayer, and fiercely follow what feeds you.